Edward was born and grew up in rural Herefordshire. An early love of music lead to him teaching

 On 11th May 2017 Edward returned to the London Palladium to perform as Buddy Holly once more in a live recording of Friday Night Is Music Night for the BBC.
 He had been invited to appear as a principal singer in this special program alongside performers such as Michael Ball, Maria Friedman, Marti Pellow and Tommy Steele to celebrate the career of theatre impresario Bill Kenwright.
 The performance was aired on BBC Radio 2 on 2nd June.

-Edward could recently be seen touring the UK playing the role of Barry Gibb in Saturday Night Fever, singing the original soundtrack to the show as part of the Bee Gees.
+During 2018/19 Edward could be seen touring the UK playing the role of Barry Gibb in Saturday Night Fever, singing the original soundtrack to the show as part of the Bee Gees.
+Following this in Autumn 2019 Edward landed the supporting role of Paul Seymour in the West End Premier of BIG The Musical alongside Kimberley Walsh’s Susan and Jay McGuiness as Josh (the Tom Hanks part in the 1988 movie).
+A company guest spot on BBC1’s Children In Need neatly rounded off the year…

 Edward has appeared in the short films We Are Amazing (2013), First Flight Out (2014) and Flowers For No One (2017).